edogola4/edogola4/README.md

 - 🌍 Based in **Nairobi, Kenya**.

-- :telescope: I'm currently a software engineer at REALBIZ Digital.
+- :telescope: I'm currently a software engineer tranee at Somakodi School.

+- :telescope: Previously a software engineer intern at REAL BIZ DIGITAL.

 - :seedling: Exploring the world of AI and automation..